 Our favourite way to accommodate this bioavailability hack is to make a fresh vinaigrette with lemon juice, apple cider vinegar and olive oil.
 You can try our Orange and Parsley Dressing and substitute the orange for lemon juice.

 This one is pretty simple.
 Fat, when added to tomatoes, increases the bioavailability of tomatoes most potent nutrient; lycopene.
 If you make bolognese sauce, or a fresh tomato salad, drizzle olive oil over the top just before serving.

 This hack is especially important if you have a thyroid condition.
-A study published in The Journal of Human Nutrition and Dietetics found that steaming vegetables - as opposed to boiling - retains the phytochemicals and nutrients of vegetables while reducing the risk of goitrogens when consumed raw.
+Studies have found that steaming vegetables—as opposed to boiling—retains the phytochemicals and nutrients of vegetables while reducing the risk of goitrogens when consumed raw.

 Goitrogens are substances found in food that disrupt the production of thyroid hormone by interfering with iodine uptake in the thyroid gland.

 Here at BePure we also use the term in relation to our products.
 Different nutrients come in many different forms.
-Take magnesium for instance.
-Magnesium can be oxidised or it can be chelated.
+Take magnesium for instance—it is required for over 300 enzymatic functions within our bodies and can be oxidised or chelated.

 'Different nutrients come in many different forms.'

 In oxidised form it has poor bioavailability (less than 4%) but can be used short-term for the relief of constipation or stomach upsets.
 When it comes to supplements it’s very important to us to use the most effective form of a nutrient in our products.